 Art That Changed the World

 This book delivers a visual journey of 2,500 paintings and sculptures created by over 700 artists, from Leonardo da Vinci to Vincent Van Gogh.
 Exploring different eras of art and how its cultural influences spread across the globe, Art That Changed the World explains the details behind each transformative piece.
-From China's Ming dynasty to pre-colonial Australia, Art That Changed the World explores world art, all while analyzing the significance and history behind famous and lesser-known works of art alike.
+From China's Ming dynasty to pre-colonial Australia, readers will explore the wide world of art, all while analyzing the significance and history behind famous and lesser-known works of art alike.

 I Was Vermeer